ricardomaia/javascript-fast-track/README.md

 ## Install Visutal Studio Code

-To install VSCode from original Microsoft sources first you need add the repository address to apt source list and trust in their public key.
+To install VSCode from original Microsoft sources, first you need add the repository address to apt source list and trust in their public key.

 Commands output below are supressed by ```[...]```.